willierhart/super-mario-dqn/README.md

   else:
       print("Starting new training from scratch...")
   ```
-  This restores all relevant variables (network weights, training counters, replay memory, etc.).
+  This restores all relevant variables (network weights, training counters, replay memory, etc.), so **ensure the network architecture remains unchanged** between saves and loads.

-> **Important:** Make sure that you define **exactly the same network architecture** in your code before calling `load_state_dict()`; otherwise, the loaded weight arrays won't match your current model's layers, and an error will occur.

 ---

 ## 6. Automatic Device Selection

-Upon startup, the script checks if it can run on:
+Upon startup, the script automatically selects the best available device:
-1. **Apple Metal (MPS)** — if available on macOS with Apple Silicon.
+1. **Apple Metal (MPS)** — on macOS with Apple Silicon.
-2. **NVIDIA GPU (CUDA)** — if you have a CUDA-capable GPU and PyTorch with CUDA support.
+2. **NVIDIA CUDA** — if you have a CUDA-capable GPU and the necessary PyTorch support.
-3. **CPU** — default fallback if neither MPS nor CUDA is available.
+3. **CPU** — if neither of the above is available.

-All model operations then run on the chosen `device`.
+All model operations then run on the chosen device, improving performance where possible.

 ---